wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/5-set-up-resources.md

 content should be located throughout the three components of the Viva Connections experience.
-The planning team decides to use links in SharePoint global navigation to make it easy to access the most popular portals, such as required training, information about pay and benefits, upcoming events, and information about people and facilities.
+The planning team decides to use links in SharePoint global navigation to make it easy to access the most popular portals.
+Some of the popular portals include required training, information about pay and benefits, upcoming events, and information about people and facilities.